BradleyCodeU/bradleycodeu.github.io/_apcsa/ch3implementingclasses/ch3car.md

 ---
 Read section 3.8 (pages 110-113) and re-create the Car, CarComponent, and CarViewer classes.

+Directions:

+- copy/paste the starter code for Car, CarComponent, and CarViewer
-Car class.
-Complete the two constructors and the setPosition method.
+- Car class: Complete the two constructors and the setPosition method.
+- CarComponent class: ADD TWO MORE CARS near the middle of the window using the no-argument constructor and the setPosition method.
+Your final project will have 4 visible car objects.

+Car class:
 ```
 import java.awt.Graphics2D;
 import java.awt.Rectangle;